 What to know before you cruise

 Vaccine and pretrip testing requirements can be confusing, especially if you are cruising internationally.
 Cruise lines have their own rules; countries have their own rules.
-And the rules are constantly changing.

 A quick cruise line guide to COVID requirements

 Here’s a rundown of the basic rules for some leading cruise lines.
 Note: There may be additional requirements if you are traveling internationally.
 Be sure to review the latest requirements prior to boarding.